- Code ENVS6529

 - Analyse and reconstruct past environmental conditions using appropriate field and laboratory techniques.

-- Interpret palaeo-environmental data from a range of sedimentary contexts.
+- Critique and investigate palaeo-environmental data from a range of sedimentary contexts.

-- Reflect on the natural and human influences that explain past environmental conditions and be able to communicate these in ways appropriate to a range of audiences.
+- Reflect on the natural and human influences that explain past environmental conditions and assemble this into a format suitable for a broad audience.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.